Nektar Therapeutics: An Undervalued Biopharmaceuticals Company With Plenty In The Pipeline

 Further progression of the company's other pipelines currently in clinical trials or advancement of those in pre-clinical development

-- The company has a strong lineup of candidate drugs in early-stage or preclinical development, suggesting strong potential for continued long-term growth.
+- The company has a strong lineup of candidate drugs in early-stage or pre-clinical development, suggesting strong potential for continued long-term growth.

 - Preliminary data from Phase I trial for NKTR-214 in combination with Opdivo expected in 2017.